Lasting Power of Attorney Solicitors

-Have you ever thought about who you would like to make decisions for you if you become unable to do so?
+Have you ever thought about who you would like to make decisions for you if you lose mental capacity?
+Creating a Lasting Power of Attorney (LPA) would give someone you trust that power.

-At Eric Robinson Solicitors, our expert team of lawyers will guide you through the process.
-We’ll talk to you about putting in place a Lasting Power of Attorney for the future, and we’ll help you deal with your concerns about a loved one’s continuing ability to look after their own affairs.
+At Eric Robinson, our expert solicitors will guide you through the process and can provide tailored advice.
+We’ll talk to you about putting in place a Lasting Power of Attorney for the future, and we’ll help you deal with your concerns about a loved one’s continuing ability to look after their affairs and future estate planning.

 We can prepare documents on a fixed fee basis so you can be sure of the costs involved: